mja65/Framethrower_Denise/setup.md

 ## Hardware Setup

-You need a Raspberry Pi camera cable or a generic A/B Type 15pin 1.0mm pitch FPC
+In addition to the Framethrower itself, you will need a Raspberry Pi camera cable or a generic A/B Type 15pin 1.0mm pitch FPC

 1. Remove Denise from the Socket
 2. Place Framethrower into the Denise Socket